Chip-W/esx_vehicleshop_craft_snippet/README.md

 * I will delete any issues that do not show errors as I can not help without know what they are.

 # esx_vehicleshop_craft_snippet
-Craft License Plates With Cardealer Job.
-Requires two steel items to craft one licensplate item.
+* Craft License Plates With Cardealer Job.
+* Requires two steel items to craft one licensplate item.
+* In some parts, it's easier to replace an entire section than it is to just try and find the small area to change.
+Smart people will just be able to add in the proper code.

 # KNOWN BUGS
 * Marker is invisible until after a relog or when you start crafting.